tauri-apps/tauri-docs/docs/guides/building/sidecar.md

 }
 ```

 A binary with the same name and a `-$TARGET_TRIPLE` suffix must exist on the specified path.
 For instance, `"externalBin": ["binaries/my-sidecar"]` requires a `src-tauri/binaries/my-sidecar-x86_64-unknown-linux-gnu` executable on Linux.
-You can find the current platform's target triple by running the following command:
+With `grep` and `cut` available (i.e. on most Linux distributions), you can find the current platform's target triple by running the following command:

 ```shell
 rustc -Vv | grep host | cut -f2 -d' '
 ```

+In Rust, you can also obtain the host triple using [`rustc_host::from_cli()`](https://docs.rs/rustc-host/latest/rustc_host/fn.from_cli.html) from [`rustc-host`](https://crates.io/crates/rustc-host) crate.

 Here's a Node.js script to append the target triple to a binary: